ls1intum/Artemis/docs/dev/playwright.rst

     ``ADMIN_PASSWORD`` match your Artemis admin user credentials.
 If you want to create users for the tests, set ``CREATE_USERS`` to ``true``.

+3. Configure test users

+     Playwright tests require users with different roles to simulate concurrent user interactions.
+You can configure user ids and check their corresponding user roles in ``src/test/playwright/support/users.ts`` file.
+Usernames are defined automatically by replacing the ``USERID`` part in ` ``PLAYWRIGHT_USERNAME_TEMPLATE`` with corresponding user id.
+If users with such usernames do not exist, set ``CREATE_USERS`` to ``true`` on the ``playwright.env`` file for users to be created on setup stage.
+If there exist users with the same name(s) but different user role(s), change user ids to different values to ensure new users are created with roles as defined in configuration.

-3. Setup Playwright package and its browser extensions:
+4. Setup Playwright package and its browser extensions:

-    Run ``npm run playwright:setup`` to install the Playwright package, its browser extensions and create corresponding users if creating users is enabled in configuration.
+    Run ``npm run playwright:setup`` to install Playwright browser binaries, set up the environment to ensure Playwright can locate these binaries and create test users if creating users is enabled in configuration.

-4. Open Playwright UI
+5. Open Playwright UI

     Run ``npm run playwright:open`` to open the Playwright UI.
 This is a graphical interface that allows you to run individual tests, test files or test suites.